ibm-cloud-docs/CDN/token-authentication.md

 1. Create the encryption key.
 {: #create-encryption-key}

     The key is an even number of hex digits for the token key.
 An entry can be up to 64 characters in length.
-To ensure that your key is random, it is recommended that you create the key by using the [OpenSSL tool](https://www.openssl.org/){:external}
+To ensure that your key is random, it is recommended that you create the key by using the [OpenSSL tool](https://www.openssl.org/){:external}.

+    For example:

-    For example,:
+    For example:

     ```shell
     openssl rand -hex 32
     ```
     {:codeblock}

     The output looks like:

     ```
     87e23a68764b79b4deb46a521ae7a8a49f156460e6461f3b6cc633bf8a548381
     ```